modehnal/GNOMETerminalAutomation/article/presentation_article.md

   - ### Summary for the qecore and why we need it.

     While all of this text seems like a lot.
 From the user point of view there is not much going on.
 All the user needs is.
-      - Install qecore.
+      - Install qecore (see the installation bellow).
-      - Make very simple setup once.
+      - Make very simple setup once (see the `environment.py` file).

     From this point the users are provided with a lot of functions and methods that they do not have to code themselfs.
       - Provides functionality to restart session on all of our supported systems and architectures.